weaversa/cryptol-course/labs/SAW/SAW.md

 ## Assumptions and Lemmas

-Sometimes one might want to blackbox certain parts of the verification such as functions coming from libraries, especially if they have already been formally verified.
+Sometimes one might want to black-box certain parts of the verification such as functions coming from libraries, especially if they have already been formally verified.
 For example, the height of [height-balanced binary